-This course will provide an overview of the IDI and discuss some of the opportunities and major issues around its use for health research.
+This course will provide an orientation to the IDI and discuss some of the opportunities and major issues around its use for health research.
 The course is taught by two experienced IDI users and there will be ample time for discussion, questions, and networking with other course participants.

-This course will introduce the IDI, provide practical tips about using the IDI, and share learnings from IDI projects, such as the Virtual Health Information Network (VHIN) catalyst projects, Healthier Lives and Better Start National Science Challenges, and a selection of other health research.
-Participants will get the opportunity to ask questions of the course convenors and a panel of established IDI users.
+This course will provide a base for IDI users to build this knowledge and contacts.
+We will introduce the IDI, provide practical tips, and share learnings from IDI projects, such as the Virtual Health Information Network (VHIN) catalyst projects, Healthier Lives and Better Start National Science Challenges, and a selection of other health research.

 - Overview of the IDI

 - Research questions and methods for big data